pfeff/pfeff.github.com/_posts/2014-11-12-testing-an-om-component.md

 3. Some utilities for creating DOM nodes in which to run the tests
 4. Some examples on which to base further work.

-We''re going to use the test functionality built into cljsbuild to run our tests.
+We're going to use the test functionality built into cljsbuild to run our tests.
 This means adding a new map to the build vector to define how the test code is built: